-- NEW!!
-Lana Sokolsky 0409 909 381 or at email@example.com Lana is new to our organisation but is quickly becoming a favourite because the quality of food provided and value are both excellent.
-She will take all the hasssle out of feeding your students by preparing delicious food and serving it for you.
+- Lana Sokolsky 0409 909 381 or at email@example.com Lana has quickly become a favourite because the quality of food provided and value are both excellent.
+She will take all the hassle out of feeding your students by preparing delicious food and serving it for you.
 Lana provides a full range of catering options.

 - Royal Char-grilled Chickens at The Oaks has long been a favourite of our camping schools.
 They provide quality chicken, seafood, a wide variety of quality salads, chips, etc at very reasonable prices (but they do not deliver).
 They can be contacted on phone 4657 2300

 - Reggies Pizza (at The Oaks) will deliver quality pizzas at a reasonable cost.
 Phone: 4657 2208